Vikasbbd123/portfolio/README.md

 # portfolio
-This project is related to personal portfolio
+This portfolio is the profile of the employee